Tune Search

 Transcription of first 2 bars of Denis Murphy's about these two bars

-These two bars were transcribed by me from how this tune was played – the first time through – on the recording Ch 3 (details in the Discography below).
+These two bars were transcribed by me from how this tune was played – the first time through – on the recording TnRadio (details in the Discography below).

 Slide32AABBD Major

-Denis Murphy's / Denis Murphy's Slide / Dennis Murphy's Slide / Denis Murphy's Slide No. 1 / Padraic O'Keefe's Slide / Pádraig O'Keeffe's Slide / Julia Clifford's Slide / Dark Girl in Blue / The Dark Girl in Blue / The Girl in the Dress / The Gleanntan Slide / The Gleannán / Chris Kieran's Jig / Napoleon Crossing the Alps (also as strathspey on JOS 2)
+Denis Murphy's / Denis Murphy's Slide / Dennis Murphy's Slide / Denis Murphy's Slide No. 1 / The Dark Girl in Blue / Dark Girl in Blue / The Dark Girl Dressed in Blue / An Cailín Dubh i bhFeisteas Gorm / The Girl in the Dress / Padraic O'Keefe's Slide / Pádraig O'Keeffe's Slide / Sleamhnán Phádraig Uí Chuív / Pádraig O'Keefe's / Julia Clifford's Slide / Johnny Leary's / Sleamhnán Ghleanntáin / The Gleanntán Slide / The Gleanntan Slide / The Gleannán / Chris Kieran's Jig / Napoleon Crossing the Alps (1st in set Murphy's Slides on KoKerry; 2nd in set Pádraig O'Keeffe's Slides in book IFMCK) (also in E, also as strathspey on JOS 2) (compare 1st part with 1st part of Dawley's Delight #3885)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.